kevinw/raylib-odin/README.md

 scripts\run_live_reload_demo
 ```

-You should see the game appear.
+You should see the demo appear.

 ![a screenshot of the live reload demo](resources/screenshots/example_live_reload.png)